 This was an aspirational plan, and the starting point for engagement with central government on the way toward an indicative package which all partners could support.

-In May 2019, the Minister of Transport, supported by the Mayor of Wellington and the Chair of Greater Wellington Regional Council announced the indicative package for LGWM.
+In May 2019, the Minister of Transport, supported by the Mayor of Wellington and the Chair of Greater Wellington Regional Council announced the indicative package for Let's Get Wellington Moving.
 The indicative package includes most, but not all, of the elements in the RPI.

-Following the announcement Wellington City Council, Greater Wellington Regional Council, and the NZ Transport Agency approved the next steps for the programme, including the Early Delivery programme, and investigation and design of the major projects.
+Following the announcement Wellington City Council, Greater Wellington Regional Council, and Waka Kotahi approved the next steps for the programme, including the Early Delivery programme, and investigation and design of the major projects.